OnlyInAmerica/AirShare-Android/README.md

         if (airShareFragment == null) {
             airShareFragment = AirShareFragment.newInstance(this);

+            // Control whether AirShareService's lifecyle
-            // Control whether the AirShareService is stopped when this Activity is stopped (false)
+            // is tied to this Activity (false) or should continue
-            // or should continue to operate in the background (true).
+            // to operate in the background (true).
 Default is false. airShareFragment.setShouldServiceContinueInBackground(true);

             getSupportFragmentManager().beginTransaction()